What Is Partial Plan Termination?

-Many businesses may have experienced partial plan termination due to layoffs letting employees go permanently during the global coronavirus emergency.
+Many businesses may have experienced partial plan termination due to layoffs letting employees go permanently during the global health and economic crisis.
 If your business has a tax-qualified employee retirement plan, these layoffs may trigger this specific event called a partial plan termination that can have serious consequences for the plan and your business.

 What Is Partial Plan Termination?

 If your business has a retirement plan for employees (like a 401(k) plan) and you lay off more than 20% of your total plan participants in a year, you may have created a partial plan termination.
 This is a significant plan event that affects the status of your plan with the IRS and the Pension Benefit Guaranty Corporation (PBGC), which insures certain defined benefit plans.